liamhays/quartz64-case/README.md

 using the Quartz with a 80mm NVMe drive, and `quartz64_case_lid.stl` is the lid for both bases.

+I printed this on my Prusa i3 MK3S+ at different layer heights, with best results at 0.15mm and 0.20mm.

 ![quartz64 case from front](images/front.jpg)

 ![quartz64 NVMe case from back](images/nvme_rear.jpg)